PelionIoT/mbl-docs/Docs/Update/updating_the_image.md

    $ mbl-cli shell 169.254.111.222
    ```

-1. Inside the shell, run the `mbl-firmware-update-manager` script to install the rootfs:
+1. Inside the shell, run the `mbl-firmware-update-manager` script to install the update component:

    ```
    $ mbl-firmware-update-manager /absolute/path/to/payload.tar